 – Reduced inclination to interact with co-workers (bye-bye collaboration!) – Increased likelihood to have issues with the organisation – Raised levels of impatience – Impaired decision making – Increased presenteeism and boredom at work – Accidents at work

 Put Sleep on Your To-Do List

 One of the key messages we try to land during our resilience workshops is to value, protect and prioritise proper sleep.
-Forget the Margaret Thatcher and Donald Trump approach to sleep.
 Surviving on four hours a night is just that – surviving.
 Successful businesses and their employees need to thrive, not just survive.

 Striking the right balance of motivation and the ability to deal easily with unforeseen challenges is the definition of workplace resilience.
 Having a good night’s sleep is fundamental to building resilience to stress.